aminnairi/markdown-summary/README.md

 # @aminnairi/markdown-summary

-Command line interface for creating summary for your Markdown files.
+Command line interface for creating summaries for your Markdown files.

 ## Summary